vserova/book/pages/ch_cgi.md

 ### The CCgiUserAgent class ([\*](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiUserAgent.html))

-The <span class="nctnt ncbi-class">CCgiUserAgent</span> class is used to gather information about the client's user agent - i.e. browser type, browser name, browser version, browser engine type, browser engine version, Mozilla version (if applicable), platform, and robot information.
-The default constructor looks for the user agent string first in the <span class="nctnt ncbi-class">CCgiApplication</span> context using the <span class="nctnt ncbi-var">eCgi\_HttpUserAgent</span> request property, then in the <span class="nctnt ncbi-class">CNcbiApplication</span> instance <span class="nctnt ncbi-var">HTTP\_USER\_AGENT</span> environment variable, and finally in the operating system <span class="nctnt ncbi-var">HTTP\_USER\_AGENT</span> environment variable.
+The `CCgiUserAgent` class is used to gather information about the client's user agent - i.e. browser type, browser name, browser version, browser engine type, browser engine version, Mozilla version (if applicable), platform, and robot information.
+The default constructor looks for the user agent string first in the `CCgiApplication` context using the `eCgi_HttpUserAgent` request property, then in the `CNcbiApplication` instance `HTTP_USER_AGENT` environment variable, and finally in the operating system `HTTP_USER_AGENT` environment variable.

     class CCgiUserAgent
     {